Planning a trip to the Land of Castles and wondering what are the best places to visit in Wales?

 This centrally-located family-friendly apartment features a full kitchen and welcomes pets.
 Recommended if you want to save some money on food or simply have a space of your own.
 Book a stay at the harbour views apartment here.

 As the Welsh capital, Cardiff is one of the unmissable places to visit in Wales.
+There are so many great things to do in Cardiff that you won’t want to miss.

 Not sweet on huge, frantic cities?
 In that case, you’ll love Cardiff – the city is less than half the size of London and has a laid-back vibe.